jakob-r/mbo_asd/response_to_the_reviewers.md

 > p.
 14: What are the x-values referred to in the caption of Figure 4?
 No x is introduced in the notation, and Figure 4 itself plots y-values against r-values.

 Thanks for spotting this mistake.
 It is supposed to say theta-values which r is a component of.
-We clearified the caption.
+We clarified the caption.

 > p.
 16: The citation of the technical report by Bischl et al. should include a URL if possible.